mskims/jquery-lite/README.md

 # jquery-lite

 Custom version of jquery with limited functions and very light weight (only 210 lines of code).
-This is a fored version from the original code by **Minseok Kim**.
+This is a forked version from the original code by **Minseok Kim**.

 You can visit the original version by **Minseok Kim** at https://github.com/mskims/jquery-lite